jeremybanka/wayforge/packages/atom.io/README.md

 - [ ] document atom and selector families
 - [ ] document atom and selector
 - [ ] document transactions

+# src/internal/meta
+- [x] subscribe to creation of atom tokens
+- [x] subscribe to creation of selector tokens
+- [x] subscribe to creation of readonly selector tokens
+- [ ] reimplement state indices as selectors
+- [ ] subscribe to creation of transaction tokens
+- [ ] subscribe to creation of timeline tokens
+- [ ] subscribe to changes in store configuration

+# /react-devtools
+- [ ]

 # /react
 ## features